 The simplest is a smooth cut (be sure you are using strong, sharp scissors), but you can also do a wavy cut of some sort.
 My favorite (but it was more work) was to tear the paper.
 Since the paper is made of cotton, it tears with a front and a back (try tearing it and you’ll see what I mean), so be sure you tear it consistently so that the face of each petal is the “front” side of the tear.

-Consider adding additional interest to your petals by folding them to create a vein.
+Consider adding additional interest to your petals by folding them so the seams create a vein.

 This step is KEY to giving your flowers a natural look.
 You will want a nice, smooth, round cylinder of some sort (even a broomstick would work).
 I happened to have a portion of copper pipe leftover from my copper curtain rods which was perfect.
 You have three main options to create depth: